 Great heroes have come from the pages of Scripture.
 Great stories, adventures, and iconic characters dot the landscape of God’s story from the very beginning.
 Moses and his adventures are genuinely epic.
 As we examine his humble roots, may we truly stand in awe of all that God did?

 First and foremost, we must understand that God always wanted mankind to have compassion towards one another, to live in harmony, and to seek out our better nature.
 Unfortunately, we often find those wishes difficult to live out on a daily basis.
-It’s no wonder God told us twelve different times in the New Testament to “love one another” (see John 13:34-35; 1 Thessalonians 4:9; 1 John 4:7).
+It’s no wonder God told us twelve different times in the New Testament to “love one another” (see John 13:34-35; First Thessalonians 4:9; First John 4:7).
 In the Old Testament, God gave the idea of caring for a stranger due diligence.
 As He gave the law to the people of Israel, He forbid them in Exodus 22:21 and 23:9 from “mistreating or oppressing a stranger for you were strangers in the land of Egypt.”
 Psalm 146:9 even says,

 The Lord watches over the strangers; He relieves the fatherless and widow.

 It seems fairly obvious to me that God wanted Israel to treat foreigners better than foreigners had treated them.
 That principle is delivered at its simplest by Jesus in Luke 6:31, when He says, “and just as you want men to do to you, you also do to them likewise.”

 As we dig into the story of the Exodus, we see generations of Israelites tortured, mistreated, and marginalized for nothing more than being Jews.
 That bigotry, hatred, and prejudice wore the Israelites down and left them bruised, battered, and beaten.
 Exodus 1:13-14 gives us a small glimpse at the Israelite burden in Egypt: